-Working with a qualified practitioner to identify the source of inflammation is pivotal for brain health.
+Working with a qualified women’s integrated health physician to identify the source of inflammation is pivotal for brain health.
 This could be food sensitivities, leaky gut, stress, chronic bacterial or candida infections, and other conditions.

 Pass on the Sugar.

-Refined carbohydrates and sugars spike blood sugar, contribute to insulin resistance, and don’t provide the brain with a steady source of energy.
+Refined carbohydrates and sugars spike blood sugar and contribute to insulin resistance.
+Reason is, they don’t provide the brain with a steady source of energy.
 Large fluctuations in blood sugar put the body into a stress state, contributing to adrenal fatigue and cortisol dysregulation over time.

 Begin by omitting grains and sugar, and replacing them with nutrient-dense veggies, plus fruits if you need a sweet fix.